 Commercial Breeding, "Rabbit/Bunny Mills" and Pet Store Sales

-The RES is not opposed to the concept of commercial breeding, a large scale breeding of animals for the sole purpose of marketing as pets to the public.
+The RES is not opposed to the concept of commercial breeding, a large breeding of animals for the sole purpose of marketing as pets to the public as a business.
 Obviously there is public demand for animals bred commercially and as there are licensing requirements on the federal level we believe that commercial breeding is not evil or wrong.

 The RES recognizes that animal rights fanatics opposed to all animal use have created the term "mill" to describe anyone breeding commercially.
 We recognize that this term is used as a propaganda tool to turn the general public against commercial breeders who have committed no wrongs.

 The RES recognizes that some pet stores fail to provide accurate and complete pet rabbit care instructions, fail to practice good husbandry skills while rabbits are in their, and sell rabbits too young or incorrectly sex bunnies.
 Due to these factors the RES encourages rabbit breeders to avoid selling rabbits to pet stores unless the store provides good care information, good husbandry, discourages impulse buying, and is willing to work with the rabbit breeder to ensure the health and welfare of their for sale animals.
 The RES also encourages pet owners to buy a rabbit from a responsible rabbit breeder or a pet store that provides proper care and proper information to customers.